steve2030/first-jenkins-repo1/README.md

-# thus my first jenkin project
+# This is jenkin project.